Artib03/VBA-challenge/README.md

 # VBA-challenge
-Obtained help from this code from a tutor.
+Obtained help for this code from a UofT tutor.
 Obtained help from peers, youtube videos and AskBCS.